Free web hosting by 100WebSpace.comfree web space|reseller hosting|web hosting|dating|report abuse|links

 Treatment

-For recurrent manifestations of APS anticoagulation is the treatment of choice.
+For recurrent manifestations of Antiphospholipid Syndrome (APS or APLS) anticoagulation is the treatment of choice.
 For treatment of recurrent fetal loss heparin and aspirin increases survival from 40% to 80% 25.

 Recent Treatment Studies in Antiphospholipid Antibody Syndrome*